 - Consider extending paid sick leave to ineligible employees.
-This encourages employees not to come to work when sick. - Encourage employees to use paid sick leave and avoid coming to work when they are sick.
+This encourages employees not to come to work when sick. - Encourage employees to use paid sick leave and avoid coming to work when they are sick - Consider offering an emergency paid leave of at least 14 days to cover the standard period of quarantine.